International Affairs: Staff Bios

 |Jessica Wolfe, International Student Advisor

-Jessica Wolfe has an M.Ed in College Student Personnel from Loyola University and a BS in English/Education from Indiana University.
-She is a local Chicagoan and has held several varied roles in Higher Education over the past fifteen years ranging from Academic Advisor to Associate Registrar to Disability and Veteran Support Services.
-Jessica has worked with international students for many years, including nine years at Harrington College of Design and two-and-a-half years at the Chicago School of Professional Psychology.
+Jessica Wolfe holds an M.Ed in College Student Personnel from Loyola University and a BS in English/Education from Indiana University.
+She grew up in the Chicago area and has held several varied roles in Higher Education over the past 15 years ranging from Academic Advisor to Associate Registrar to Disability and Veteran Support Services.
+Wolfe has worked with international students for many years both at Harrington College of Design and the Chicago School of Professional Psychology.

 As an undergrad at Indiana University, she studied abroad in England where she participated in a student teacher exchange program, co-taught creative writing and American literature in an English secondary school about an hour south of London, and spent many weekends getting hopelessly lost in the English countryside before the invention of smart phones.
 She has long had an interest in the arts and, according to her academic advisor, was only a few credits shy of a fine arts minor upon graduation from Indiana University.
 She is also a graduate of the Second City improv program.